yoshegg/rudibugger/docs/user_doc/gui_overview.rst

   The second command *bar* shows that a normal shell script file can also be used.

   It is also possible to use command names with white spaces.

+  Additional compile commands are accessible via a drop-down menu of the compile button.
+The menu only appears if additional commands have been speicifed, though.

 VOnDA connection button